vtexdocs/help-center-content/docs/known-issues/en/error-in-apportioning-the-discount-when-there-is-a-multiplier-unit.md

 ---
-title: Error in apportioning the discount when there is a multiplier unit
+title: 'Error in apportioning the discount when there is a multiplier unit'
 id: 1AbljaKsBmoKwGQOMAKo2C
 status: PUBLISHED
 createdAt: 2018-03-20T19:21:20.708Z